Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 An ATtiny85 based hardware watchdog in the Wemos D1 Mini/Pro form factor, able to be used as a shield for the Wemos boards.

 ## Overview
-This watchdog timer listens for a heartbeat signal from the Wemos D1 Mini/Pro and if no signal has been recieved during the pre-defined period the Wemos will be rebooted (along with the watchdog timer).
+This watchdog timer listens for a heartbeat signal from the Wemos D1 Mini/Pro and if no signal has been received during the pre-defined period the Wemos will be rebooted (along with the watchdog timer).
 The ATtiny firmware allows for separate start-up and heartbeat delays to be defined and, in conjunction with the custom PCB, allows these to be adjusted via solder bridges to cater for different applications without the need to re-flash the ATtiny firmware.